 HOUSE BILL 2764 – IDOT – REGULATION OF REAL ESTATE SIGNS

 House Bill 2764 is the legislation dealing with the Illinois Department of Transportation and the overreaching regulations of on premise and real estate for sale or lease signs.
 IAR SUPPORTS this legislation to clarify the State law as it relates to federal law to regulate billboards.
-This bill passed both houses on May 31st and awaits action by the Governor.
+This bill was signed into law in June.
 Click here to read the legislation in its entirety.

 HOUSE BILL 3277 – ILLINOIS INCOME TAX CREDIT FOR “BROWNFIELDS”

 This bill provides that qualified taxpayers that undertake one or more eligible projects related to the remodeling, rehabilitation, modernization, or remediation of certain contaminated property may apply with the Department of Commerce and Economic Opportunity to obtain a tax credit against their income tax liability.
 IAR supports this legislation.
 It has been re-assigned to the House Rules Committee.